-Di la

-(representative's name)

-am representing (worker's name) and

-efore WCAT with respect to the decisions of the

-• WorkSafeBC (the Board), or the Review Division,

-dated

-(issue).
+Please be advised that I (representative's name) am representing (worker's name) and a number of their co-workers in appeals before WC CAT with respect to the decisions of the Workers' Compensation Board, operating as WorkSa feBC (the Board), or the Review Division, dated regarding] (issue).

-• ide WCAT with an extra copy of all the worker's sonal information blacked out (the Amended
+By this Agreement I confirm that I will provide WCAT with an extra copy of all the worker's documentation with their name and personal information blacked out (the Amended Documents).

-I understand that once a decision is issued V Board to form part of the files of the other par VCAT will provide the Amended Documents to the ties involved in these appeals.
+I understand that once a decision is issued WCAT will provide the Amended Documents to the Board to form part of the files of the other parties involved in these appeals.

-REPRESENTATIVE'S NAME WORKER'S NAME

-(please print) (please print)
+REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print)

+REPRESENTATIVE'S SIGNATURE

-REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER
+WORKER'S BOARD CLAIM NUMBER

-REFRESENTATIVE S SIGNATURE WORKER 3 DOARD CLAIM NUMBER
+DATE

-DATF WORKER'S WCAT APPEAL NUMBER
+WORKER'S WCAT APPEAL NUMBER